acend/cilium-basics-training/content/en/docs/08/_index.md

 Afterwards restart the Cilium DaemonSet:

 {{% alert title="Note" color="primary" %}}
-You will see some warnings in this command.
+You will see some deprecation warnings in this command.
 You can ignore them.
 {{% /alert %}}

 ```bash